flowdock/api-docs/docs/Threads.md

 Common examples of thread entities are support tickets, issues in project management software and pull requests in version control software.

+## Threads and messages

+Threads can be updated by posting [messages](messages) to them.
+A basic update is done by sending an [activity message](message-types#/activity) into the thread.
+Any message sent into a thread can contain an updated thread in the `thread` field.
+The activity message will serve as a kind of a change log of changes in that thread.
+Because of this, there is no separate way to update a thread.

+Likewise, any message, which is part of a thread, contains the full current state of that thread.

 ## Thread Format